luxianlong/AI-Music/README.md

 # AI-Generated Reading Music Collection 🎧📖

 I created this repository because I hate having to subscribe to music cloud services just to listen to some simple, pure music.
+I usually download these music to play on VLC locally.

 ## 🤖 AI Generation Disclosure